evolutics/kerek/README.md

 ### Podman support

-Pass `--container-engine podman` to use Podman instead of Docker.
+Pass `--container-engine podman` or set the environment variable `CONTAINER_ENGINE=podman` to use Podman instead of Docker.

 Podman Compose is not supported as it currently lacks some needed features like the calculation of service config hashes (`docker compose config --hash '*'`).